 Analysis

-While HUD has made considerable progress in the area of fraud risk management, there is still a lot of work to be done for HUD to complete an entity wide fraud risk assessment.
-While HUD's exposure analysis will help it to determine where to focus its efforts, HUD still needs to conduct program specific fraud risk assessments.
-Based on the demonstration by MFH, we believe that MFH has made great progress in its fraud risk assessment and we are encouraged that it has identified areas of weakness that it plans to target.
-However, PIH and CPD have not been able to demonstrate progress in this area and we do not believe that they will be able to complete program specific fraud risk assessments by 9/30/24.
+While HUD has made progress in the area of fraud risk management, there is still work to be done for HUD to complete an entity wide fraud risk assessment.
+HUD's exposure analysis will help it to determine where to focus its efforts.
+The Department still needs to conduct program specific fraud risk assessments.
+Based on the demonstration by MFH, we believe that MFH has made great progress in its fraud risk assessment, and we are encouraged that it has identified areas of weakness that it plans to target.
+However, PIH and CPD have not been able to demonstrate progress in this area.
+We believe that the tools and templates the OCRO is developing, along with the continued support, will help PIH and CPD to complete these assessments.

 Publication Report